Find Grad Schools

 Education Levels of Gerontology Majors

-In 2020-2021, 393 master's degrees were awarded to gerontology majors.
+During the most recent year for which data is available, 402 people earned their master's degree in gerontology.
 This earns it the #165 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in gerontology at each degree level.